Rheumatoid Arthritis - RA

 Laboratory Testing

 No single laboratory test can confirm the diagnosis of RA.
-As described in the ACR/EULAR criteria for diagnosis, several factors should be examined together for definitive diagnosis.
+As described in the ACR/EULAR criteria for diagnosis, RA diagnosis is based on several clinical and laboratory features.

 Serology